Rajib-10/React-Donation-Campaign/README.md

 * **statistics Pie Chart:**
     Users can easily understand the difference between the total donation and their own donation by looking at the statistics pie chart.

-* **Save to localstorage:**
+* **Save to localStorage:**
-    Users data will be stored in localstorage so that users can easily understand what they have donated before.
+    Users data will be stored in localStorage so that users can easily understand what they have donated before.